PlaidCloud/website/content/en/docs/reference/kubernetes-api/service-resources/endpoints-v1.md

     - **subsets.addresses.ip** (string), required

       The IP of this endpoint.
 May not be loopback (127.0.0.0/8), link-local (169.254.0.0/16), or link-local multicast ((224.0.0.0/24).
 IPv6 is also accepted but not fully supported on all platforms.
-Also, certain kubernetes components, like kube-proxy, are not IPv6 ready.
+Also, certain PlaidCloud components, like kube-proxy, are not IPv6 ready.

     - **subsets.addresses.hostname** (string)